Austin Riley Player Props: Braves vs. Reds

 Austin Riley At The Plate

-- Riley is batting .300 with a double, two home runs and seven walks.
+- Riley is batting .318 with a double, two home runs and eight walks.

-- Among qualified batters in MLB, he ranks 64th in batting average, 38th in on-base percentage, and 72nd in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 42nd, his on-base percentage ranks 28th, and he is 71st in the league in slugging.

-- In nine of 11 games this year (81.8%), Riley has reached via hit, and that includes multiple hits twice.
+- In 83.3% of his 12 games this season, Riley has picked up at least one hit.
+He's also had three multi-hit games.

-- In 11 games played this year, he has gone deep in two of them.
+- In 12 games played this year, he has hit a homer in two of them.

-- Riley has driven in a run in six games this year (54.5%), including one multiple-RBI game.

-- In five of 11 games this season, he has scored, including multiple runs once.
+- In six of 12 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.